 - Ireland is one of the fastest-growing and most business-friendly economies in the EU – this is particularly good news if you’re about to invest in SME loans.
 Also, although Ireland lacks bespoke regulation on P2P lending, Flender is regulated by the British Financial Conduct Authority, which arguably offers stricter rules than the Baltic countries where most platforms are headquartered.

 - Flender undertakes comprehensive due diligence before they onboard an investment project, including credit check (a third-party provider – Credit Safe is used to get a full report about the financial health of the company), affordability check (borrower’s cash flows are assessed), and creditworthiness check (details of company’s financial data, including bank statements and audited financial accounts, are evaluated).
 As a result of this strict selection process, less than 1% of borrowers have historically defaulted.
 The default rate went up to 1.8% recently, following the COVID-induced strain on businesses, but that’s still one of the lowest scores in the industry.
-Also, should a default occur, Flender has a debt recovery programme with a third-party agency to recover the capital.
+Also, should a default occur, Flender has a debt recovery program with a third-party agency to recover the capital.

 - Each Flender loan is given a credit grade from the safest A+ (6-6.5% annual ROI) to the less safe D (13.5-14%) and an additional, high-risk V rate (16%).
 The grades are based on the company check and include factors such as affordability, liquidity, equity base, business age, directors experience and credit history.
 Such a risk-return variety gives investors a decent chance to diversify their Flender wallets.

-- Good in-platform diversification is hard to fully realise, though, as simply too few investment opportunities go past the strict selection process.
+- Good in-platform diversification is hard to fully realize, though, as simply too few investment opportunities go past the strict selection process.
 Rarely more than a handful of projects are open to funding (only one at the time of writing), and they usually sell out very quickly.
 It might also hurt your returns if you’re not able to reinvest the earned profits swiftly.

 - With maturities as long as five years, a secondary market would be more than welcome.
 Right now, you just have to wait until the loan is fully repaid to recoup the whole investment – although monthly repayments will provide some cash flow in the meantime.